 In order to comply with Article 8, Koechlin obtained a further expert opinion from Kronecker.
 For cost reasons, Kronecker was commissioned to carry out experiments with a "pneumatic cabinet".
 This was intended to save on transport experiments.
 Such experiments had been known for some time, but Kronecker doubted that the results from the laboratory could be transferred to real-life conditions.
 He even warned: "If alarming symptoms of mountain sickness were to appear in the pneumatic chamber, the question would be decided in a manner unfavorable to the project; if no changes in the main life functions were noticeable, experimental conditions would have to be sought which corresponded more to the conditions on snow mountains."
 He therefore feared that a negative result with the pressure chambers would cause the Jungfrau project to fail, but at the same time he did not consider positive results to be useful.

 Nevertheless, Kronecker initially carried out the required experiments on animals.
 And in the summer of 1891, he was able to use the pneumatic chamber for two weeks in the Schöneck spa hotel on Lake Lucerne for his experiments on 15 people of different ages.
-It turned out that symptoms of altitude sickness were more noticeable during activities at reduced air pressure - Kronecker had his test subjects do climbing exercises in the chamber - but that discomfort also occurred without any significant movement.
+It turned out that symptoms of altitude sickness were more noticeable during activities at reduced air pressure – Kronecker had his test subjects do climbing exercises in the chamber – but that discomfort also occurred without any significant movement.
 This confirmed what Kronecker had expected: altitude sickness could also occur during passive transportation to altitude.
-All the experimental set-ups pointed to the sickening influence of a drop in air pressure.
+All the experimental set-ups pointed to the illness-causing effect of a drop in air pressure.
 As a consequence of the tests, the existence of the aforementioned Article 8 in the concession was confirmed, which made all higher sections of the route up to the Jungfrau summit subject to an ongoing authorization requirement.
 In addition, Koechlin had taken over Eiffel's office in 1893 and was therefore working at full capacity.

 Medical therapy: Air conditions in the mountains